 If it were possible for Aleppo Jews to visit Aleppo, would anyone take advantage of the opportunity?
 Kassin says that people are already going, from all over the world, to visit cemeteries, ancient synagogues and holy places.
 "The Syrian government is maintaining all of these places.
 They are not in the best condition, but the government is protecting them, even all of the holy books, from vandalism and theft.
 The big synagogue has even been renovated somewhat, thanks to money sent by the Aleppo Jewish community in Brooklyn."

-"There is a good, warm relationship between the community and President Assad and his government.
+Kassin believes that some of the visits to Syria by Aleppo Jews could be used to good advantage.
+"Two or three years ago, the leadership of the Brooklyn Aleppo community went to Aleppo.
+They visited President Assad, who welcomed them in his palace.
+It was all official - he invited them, he welcomed them, they were photographed together smiling.
+There is a good, warm relationship between the community and President Assad and his government.
 Unfortunately, I don't think that the Israeli government has used this connection at all.
 The Aleppo community in Brooklyn is very powerful.
 I think that if our government used this connection the right way, it could go a long way toward the goal of bringing peace between Syria and Israel.
 But I think that the political leadership here is mostly interested in the Aleppo Jews' money, and not anything more."

+Which brings up the matter of Aleppo Jews' legendary skill in business, along with their rumored wealth - both often objects of admiration and envy in other communities in the Sephardi world.
 Said to be unbeatable in commerce and highly secretive in business dealings, the Aleppo Jewish businessman presents both a formidable image and persistent stereotype.
 Aleppo Jews are also reported to form the wealthiest Jewish community in the world.

 Aleppo Jews are observant, and Jewish law demands that we make the tithe.
 Aleppo Jews are strict about contributing the proper amounts of money to charity, and that is our real business secret."